FC Sochaux-Montbéliard: Continued success and European football (1960-2001)

+New millennium (2001-2014)

 After hovering between the first division and the second division in the 1990s, Sochaux returned to the first division, now called Ligue 1, at the start of the new millennium.
 The club surprised many by finishing in the top ten in its first three seasons back.
 Also included in that three-year run was an appearance in the Coupe de la Ligue final and, in the ensuing year, a league cup title.
 In the 2003 final, Sochaux, led by manager Guy Lacombe and academy graduates Pierre-Alain Frau, Jérémy Mathieu, and Benoît Pedretti, were defeated 4–1 by Monaco.
 In the following season, a more experienced Sochaux returned to the final, where the club faced Nantes.
 Sochaux defeated Nantes 5–4 on penalties to win its first major title since winning the Coupe Drago 40 years previously.
 It did not take the club another 40 years to claim its next title as Sochaux were surprise winners of the Coupe de France in the 2006–07 season after defeating Marseille on penalties.
 Marseille were heavy favourites heading into match, mainly due to its 4–2 thrashing of Sochaux just 12 days before.
 However, Sochaux, led by Alain Perrin, stunned the nation and claimed its first Coupe de France title since 1937.

+Peugeot sells Sochaux (2015-2022)

 In July 2015, Peugeot sold the team to Hong Kong company Ledus.
-In 2018 it was announced that Spanish club Alaves (whose owners had a stake in Ledus) was starting a partnership with Sochaux; however the agreement lasted only a few months, ending abruptly in December of the same year.
+In 2018 it was announced that Spanish club Alavés (whose owners had a stake in Ledus) was starting a partnership with Sochaux; however the agreement lasted only a few months, ending abruptly in December of the same year.

 With Omar Daf as coach, FCSM win the last game of season against Grenoble Foot 38 and save his Ligue 2 place.
 Club finish 16th in Ligue 2 but is demoted to National by the DNCG (National Directorate of Management Control), for not having presented balanced accounts.

 Chinese real estate group Nenking, who unofficially take the reins of the club, following the economic problems encountered by Tech Pro, inject money into the coffers to save him from relegation.
 Nenking also appoint Samuel Laurent to the position of general director.

 In April 2020, the Football Club Sochaux-Montbéliard SASP (Société Anonyme Sportive Professionnelle) officially became the property of the Nenking Group.
 "This sale to the group whose founding president is Mr. Zhong Naixiong comes in accordance with the agreements previously made with Ledus" and Frankie Yau become president.

+On 28 June 2023, the DNCG confirmed the administrative relegation of Sochaux to Championnat National due to their financial crisis.